A bill of materials (BOM) is a structured list of every part, component, and quantity needed to build, assemble, or repair a product.

 Common mistakes

 The classic failures are organisational rather than technical.
-No version control, so the shop floor builds revision A while purchasing orders for revision B. Missing consumables - fasteners, glue, packaging - that someone discovers at the bench.
+No version control, so the shop floor builds revision A while purchasing orders for revision B. Missing consumables - fasteners, glue, packaging - that someone discovers at the bench, usually because they live on the MBOM and never made it onto the EBOM.
 Single-sourcing a long-lead part with no noted alternative.
-And treating the BOM as separate from stock: a parts list is only actionable if inventory management can say whether those parts are actually on hand, which in turn depends on records accurate enough to trust.
+Two part numbers for one physical component, so stock looks split and gets over-ordered.
+And treating the BOM as a static spreadsheet that everyone copies rather than a single controlled document - the fastest way to end up with several BOMs that quietly disagree.

 Related terms